-REACH offers youth between the age of 11 and 18 the opportunity to participate in fun and challenging outdoor adventures during the summer months.
-Youth engage in weekly day-camps, overnight tent camping and extended sleep-away trips with adventure sports and place-based education activities such as: mountain biking, hiking, canoeing, kayaking, climbing, archery, fishing, forest restoration, river clean-ups, and more.
-Youth participants develop technical skills as well as team building skills throughout the summer and get to show off their new learning at our end-of-season family picnic and awards ceremony.
+REACH offers youth between the age of 10 and 18 the opportunity to participate in fun and challenging outdoor adventures during out-of-school time throughout the year.
+Youth engage in weekly or monthly day-camps, overnight tent camping and extended sleep-away trips with adventure sports and place-based education activities such as: mountain biking, hiking, canoeing, kayaking, skiing, ice skating, snow tubing, climbing, archery, fishing, forest restora-tion, river clean-ups, and more.
+Youth participants develop technical skills as well as team building skills throughout the year and get to show off their new learning at our family picnics and award ceremonies.